 Q1.
 What is Weekend Doctor?

-Weekend Doctor provides urgent out-of-hours Doctor care when your regular Doctor is not available.
+Weekend Doctor provides urgent out-of-hours medical care when your regular GP is not available.
 The Doctor that you will meet in our Dublin City Centre Clinic is registered with the Irish Medical Council (IMC - Specialist Register) and is also a member of the Irish College of General Practitioners (MICGP).

 We are a complementary service offering the advantages of convenience and accessibility at a time when your regular Doctor is not available.
 We do not replace the relationship you have with your existing GP.
 Continuity of care is provided through your own GP and for that reason, with your consent, your consultation notes will be forwarded to your regular GP.

 No consultation will be conducted via email or SMS text.
 Medical queries addressed to Weekend Doctor / Nassau Clinic by email or SMS text cannot be responded to and correspondence of this nature is not passed on to the doctor.
 If patients have clinical queries, they are welcome to make an online appointment to see the doctor- go to - www.Nassau.ie/book

 Q3.
 Can I get a sick note?

 The doctor will assess you and if they deem it medically appropriate, they will issue you with a Private Doctor Medical Certificate.
 For the most common health problems, such as back pain and mild to moderate anxiety and depression, advice to stay at work or return to work early is recommended for a better clinical outcome.
 We do not issue Medical Certificates retrospectively i.e. the start date of the medical certificate is the day of the consultation - we cannot cover any dates prior to the date of the consultation.

 Q4.
 Can I get a Social Welfare Certificates, MC1/MC2?